Intro

 }

-On Android, each task implements BackgroundWorker:
+On Android, each task implemented BackgroundWorker:

 interface BackgroundWorker {